psydon1602/dfske5playstore/README.md

 **Don’t worry!** This message is completely normal because the device has not been registered yet.
 Now let’s continue with the registration.

-Now reopen the command prompt (CMD) on your computer and enter the following command:
+Now reopen the command prompt (CMD) on your computer and enter the following command:<br>
 ```adb shell am start -n com.bw.engineermode/.gms.GmsRegisterActivity```

 This command restarts the app that displays the GSF ID.